FareSghaier/FareSghaier/README.md

 # Hi, I'm Fares Sghaier 👋

-**Aspiring Data & Cloud Engineer** — Applied Data Science student at La Cité College, Ottawa, Canada.
+**IT Support & Data Professional** — IT Technical Support Certificate + Applied Data Science Diploma · La Cité College, Ottawa, Canada · Graduated 2026.

-I build end-to-end data pipelines, automated ingestion systems, and machine learning workflows on real-world datasets.
+I build end-to-end data pipelines, automated systems, and machine learning workflows on real-world datasets — and I bring hands-on IT infrastructure skills in Linux, VMware, Docker, and networking alongside my data engineering background.

+Currently working as a **Marketing Science Intern at MASS Analytics** (Tunis) — a data science company specializing in Marketing Mix Modeling for international clients across Europe and the Middle East.

-Fluent in **French** and **English**.
-Open to international opportunities across **Europe**.
+Fluent in **French**, **English**, and **Arabic**.
+Open to opportunities in **Canada** and **Europe**.

 ---